dreamineering/business-administration/docs/growth/acquisition/README.md

 # Growth by Acquisition

+32 G2G Migrations in past 2 years

+Including:

+- A merger that involved around 200,000 patients and 1500 providers (Habit / Southern Rehab)
+- Helping a podiatry business expand with 4 G2G migrations in 3 months due to purchases of other clinics that already used Gensolve (Resonance Podiatry)
+- A consolidation project of 7 existing vendors into one Org for ease of business admin for the client (Motus)

 Accumulate talented service providers or under-performing assets.

 In fractured allied health markets, GPM has enabled progressive clinics with the ability to fine-tune their operational intelligence and branding to grow organically or by acquisition.